pedrodcastro/aluramid/README.md

 > Status do projeto: Concluído :white_check_mark:

-Simples projeto onde é criado um instrumento músical de uma interface digital focado no desenvolvimento do JavaScript.
+Simples projeto onde é criado um MIDI - Interface Digital do Instrumento Musical focando no desenvolvimento do JavaScript.

 ## Overview